tangentecode/obsidian-notes/computer-science/docs/data-structures/stacks.md

 - **_LIFO_** or "last in first out"

- >You can imagine yourself in a line for a ride at an amusement park.
-The first person in the line gets to go on the ride first.
-The last person gets to go on the ride last.
+ >Just like stacking trays in a dining hall, a tray that is placed in a stack last is the first that may be picked up.

 - Specific actions:
-	1. _enqueued_: item can join the queue
+	1. _push_: item can join the queue
-	2. _dequeued_: item leaves the queue
+	2. _pop_: item leaves the queue

 - [C](contents-c.md) code: